arthur-r-oliveira/DotNetBuggyApp/README.md

 - **`Program.cs`**: Main application entry point with ASP.NET Core web API endpoints
   - `/triggerMemoryLeak`: Endpoint to initiate controlled memory allocation
   - `/readme`: Endpoint to render this README as a web page
+  - `/crash`: Endpoint to simulate a fatal application crash and trigger a coredump
 - **`MemoryLeakManager.cs`**: Static class managing memory allocation and tracking
 - **`DotNetMemoryLeakApp.csproj`**: .NET 8.0 project configuration with diagnostic tooling dependencies